zskarte/zskarte/packages/server/README.md

      - Give all rights on Map-layer
      - Give "updateLayerSettings" rights on Organization
      - Give all rights on Wms-source
+2. Set permissions for "Organization" role
+   - Settings -> User & Permissions Plugin -> Roles -> Organization
+     - Give all rights on Map-layer
+     - Give "updateLayerSettings" rights on Organization
+     - Give all rights on Wms-source
-2. Set permissions for "Public" role (to access on local/offline mode)
+3. Set permissions for "Public" role (to access on local/offline mode)
    - Settings -> User & Permissions Plugin -> Roles -> Public
      - Give "find" and "findOne" rights on Map-layer
      - Give "find" and "findOne" rights on Wms-source
-3. Set permissions for "ShareRead" role (to access on local/offline mode)
+4. Set permissions for "ShareRead" role (to access on local/offline mode)
    - Settings -> User & Permissions Plugin -> Roles -> ShareRead
      - Give "find" and "findOne" rights on Map-layer
      - Give "find" and "findOne" rights on Wms-source
-4. Set permissions for "ShareWrite" role (to access on local/offline mode)
+5. Set permissions for "ShareWrite" role (to access on local/offline mode)
    - Settings -> User & Permissions Plugin -> Roles -> ShareWrite
      - Give all rights (except "delete") on Map-layer
      - Give "updateMapLayers" right on Operation